sensu/sensu-docs/content/sensu-enterprise/3.3/guides/using-contact-routing.md

 }
 {{< /highlight >}}

-Because the contact configuration only has configuration override for the `email` handler, only the `email` handler will be override.
-The default configuration for `slack` will be used.
+Because the contact configuration only has a configuration override for the `email` handler, Sensu overrides only the `email` handler and uses the default configuration for `slack`.

 ![Multiple Handlers with Single Matching Contact](/images/contact-routing/multiple-handlers/single-matching-contact.png)

-### Multiple Handlers with a Single Non-Matching Contact
+#### Multiple Handlers with a Single Non-Matching Contact

-Similar to the previous configuration, we have two handlers, `email` and `slack`, and a contact `support` configured.
-The `support` contact has a configuration override for `pagerduty` that will change the default `service\_key`.
+Similar to the previous configuration, we have two handlers, `email` and `slack`, and a contact, `support`, configured.
+The `support` contact has a configuration override for `pagerduty` that changes the default `service_key`.
 The support contact does not have a handler override for the `slack` or `email` handler.

+**Check configuration:**

 {{< highlight json >}}
 {
   "checks": {
     "example_check": {
-      "command": "do_something.rb",
+      "command": "example_script.rb",
       "handlers": [
         "email",
         "slack"